Adobe Firefly Review

 Our Verdict

 Adobe Firefly is strongest when AI output needs to land inside real design, video, or brand production work instead of ending as a one-off prompt experiment.
 Its edge is not just generation quality, but the way it connects images, video, audio, vectors, partner models, and downstream Adobe tools in one production lane.
 But that same breadth comes with credit logic, plan tiers, and premium feature gates, so it is less clean for people who only want a cheap, single-purpose generator with one obvious usage model.
+In other words, Firefly makes the most sense when the generation step is only the beginning of the job.

 Try it